How to Manage Bar Inventory: Everything You Need to Know

 Why Is Bar Inventory Management Important?

 Inventory management in general is important to any company's success.
-With inventory management, you always know when you have too much or too little of one product.
+With a proper inventory management process, you always know when you have too much or too little of one product.
 When you have too little inventory, your bar misses out on profitability.
 Read more on the topic of is owning a bar profitable.

 On the other hand, too much inventory increases your carrying cost and creates a need for more warehousing storage space.
 More than this, excessive inventory creates unnecessary waste.
 Calculating inventory days using the inventory days formula is crucial here.